Sphenacodontia: Characteristics

-The defining characteristics include a thickening of the maxilla visible on its internal surface, above the large front (caniniform) teeth; and the premaxillary teeth being set in deep sockets.
+The defining characteristics of Sphenacodontia include a thickening of the maxilla visible on its internal surface, above the large front (caniniform) teeth; and the premaxillary teeth being set in deep sockets.
 All other (sister group and more primitive) synapsid clades have teeth that are set in shallow sockets.
+The subclade Sphenacodontoidea is defined by the presence of a frontal orbital process that extends far laterally (outwards to the sides), a deep prefrontal pocket (a cavity present near the upper front/anterodorsal edge of the orbit/eye socket), and teeth on the vomer bone of the roof of the mouth (part of the palatal dentition) are absent.